blackwell-systems/dev-tooling-notes/README.md

 # Blackwell Dev Tools

 My personal, evolving list of development tools I use across **macOS**, **Linux (Lima/Ubuntu)**, and **WSL2**.
 This is a living reference for future-me and anyone who wants a practical, modern, multi-machine setup.

-If you’re looking for “how to install my whole environment,” that lives in my dotfiles framework.
-This repo is the curated **inventory + rationale**.

 ---